tfpauly/privacy-proxy/draft-private-access-tokens.md

 ### Mediator-to-Issuer Request {#request-two}

-Before copying and forwarding the Client's AccessTokenRequest request to the Issuer, the Mediator adds a header that includes the count of previous tokens as "Token-Count".
+Before copying and forwarding the Client's AccessTokenRequest request to the Issuer, the Mediator adds a header that includes the count of previous tokens as "Sec-Token-Count".
 The Mediator MAY also add additional context information, but MUST NOT add information that will uniquely identify a Client.